 Whenever you’re involved in a car accident, your wisest course of action is to contact an experienced local car accident lawyer as quickly as possible.
 Why?
-Because the sooner you have a lawyer working on your behalf, the easier your life will be with regard to making an insurance claim, defending against any lawsuit that one of the other drivers brings against you or filing such a lawsuit yourself.
+Because the sooner you have a car accident lawyer in Philadelphia, PA working on your behalf, the easier your life will be with regard to making an insurance claim, defending against any lawsuit that one of the other drivers brings against you or filing such a lawsuit yourself.

 Statute of Limitations